Founder and Head Instructor,

 Rev. Fa Jun has made it his life's mission to preserve and advance the wisdom traditions he has received from his teachers.
-Fa Jun holds the inner sciences of meditation and contemplation and the outer sciences of evidence based practices to be of equal weight.
-He aspires to aid in the process of bridging these ancient and modern worlds, which is so important to our time!
+Fa Jun holds the inner sciences of meditation and contemplation, and the outer sciences of evidence based practices to be of equal importance for a rich human life.
+He aspires to aid in the process of bridging these ancient and modern worlds and offer teachings and practices that strike to the heart of our needs in the real world!

 Early Training

-Fa Jun was raised in a Christian family and had his first intuitions of mysticism while in church contemplating such mysteries as forgiveness, the infinite afterlife, and if Heaven would get boring after a while!
+Fa Jun was raised in a Christian family and had his first mystic experiences while in church during worship service.
+He was often found pondering unresolved Christian mysteries like unconditional forgiveness, an infinite afterlife, and whether Heaven wouldn't get boring after a while!

-At age 13 he began to study European pagan traditions, and at 15 began having peak experiences of inner meditation and contemplation.
+At age 13 he began to study European pagan traditions, and at 15 had intriguing peak-experiences of meditation and contemplation.
 During these teen years he studied wicca, druidry, and norse mysticism, Kabbalah, Western "high" magic, and began his exploration of Buddhism, Daoism, Taiji and Qigong.

 In the mid and late 90s, Rev. Fa Jun took up the formal study of martial arts beginning with Kung Fu San Soo and Yang Style Taijiquan.
 In 1999 he began training in Reiki energy healing and seeking Qigong instruction in earnest.
-Soon after beginning to ask within for this guidance, he met his Root teacher, Sifu Steven Baugh.
+Soon after applying himself to these studies he met his Root Teacher, Sifu Steven Baugh.

 Training in the Lohan Order